 “The alliance with man would forever be fragile – for the fear he’d struck into their hearts was too deep to be dislodged… Since that Neolithic moment when a horse was first haltered, there were those among men who understood this… … They could see into the creature’s soul and soothe the wounds they found there…”From Nicholas Evans’ book ‘The Horse Whisperer’

 To this day I rate as my favourite compliment that given by an old man after an evening demonstration of horsemanship I gave in Norfolk.
 He said to one of my colleagues ‘If that lass had been born 200 years ago she’d have been burned at the stake!’
 In actual fact he may not have been so far from the truth.
 200 years ago, in pre-industrial times, such was the power of the horse that a person perceived to have higher than average skill around them was held in great esteem.
 However, to those who lacked the skills, and were in awe of this ability, the horseman (because it generally was men) could all too easily be believed to have mystical knowledge.
 For many, ‘mystical knowledge’ suggested use of the arts of sorcery and witchcraft, and it is not surprising that some particularly skilful trainers were burned as witches

 As long as it remained possible that a charge of witchcraft might bring about a terminally abrupt end to a horse-trainer’s career there was a need for secrecy.
-It is said that just to be seen talking to an animal was quite enough to attract a charge of devil-worship and so it’s no wonder that those who were skilful in the specialised handling of ‘difficult’ horses also became very secretive about their work, and often chose to work in solitude giving even more credence to the claim that something ‘mystical’ was going on.
+It is said that just to be seen talking to an animal was quite enough to attract a charge of devil-worship.
+So it’s no wonder that those who were skilful in the specialised handling of ‘difficult’ horses also became very secretive about their work.
+They often chose to work in solitude giving even more credence to the claim that something ‘mystical’ was going on.